fenago/python-minicourses/MiniCourse_DL/_DL_Class2_Better_DeepLearning.md

 For this lesson, you must list two techniques or areas of focus that belong to each of the three areas of the framework.

-Having trouble?
-Note that we will be looking some examples from two of the three areas as part of this mini-course.

-Post your answer in the comments below.
-I would love to see what you discover.

 ### **Next**

 In the next lesson, you will discover how to control the speed of